-Why Individual Psychotherapy?
+Why Individual Counseling?

 Are you feeling stuck or in a rut?
 Does it feel like you live your days driven by fears, resentments, hurts, boredom, guilt, or other thoughts and emotions?
 Are you struggling with how to adjust yourself to something new, such as being single, retired, married, or a parent?
 Sometimes dealing with problems can feel like spinning your wheels and getting nowhere.
-If you’re like most people who come to psychotherapy, you have probably already tried other strategies, such as these:
+If you’re like most people who come to counseling, you have probably already tried other strategies, such as these: